siva010928/multi-chat-mcp-server/README.md

    - Enable the Google Chat API for your project:
      - Navigate to "APIs & Services" > "Library"
      - Search for "Google Chat API" and enable it
+   - Additionally, enable the People API if you plan to use the `get_my_mentions` tool or access user information:
+     - Navigate to "APIs & Services" > "Library"
+     - Search for "People API" and enable it

+   > **Important**: This tool can only be used with Google Workspace accounts in an organization.
+Personal Google accounts cannot create Google Chat API projects.
+You must have a Google Workspace account to set up OAuth credentials and use this tool.

 2. **Set up OAuth credentials**:
    - Go to "APIs & Services" > "Credentials"